ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

-# IBM Security QRadar SOAR Platform Integration for ServiceNow - Customization Guide
+# IBM Security QRadar SOAR Platform App for ServiceNow - Customization Guide

-*This guide will show you how to adapt the Integration to suit your Incident Response Workflow*
+*This guide shows how to adapt the App to suit your Incident Response Workflow*

 - [Prerequisites](#prerequisites)
 - [Architectural Diagram](#architectural-diagram)